-The molecular genetic pathology fellowship program is a joint undertaking between the Divisions of Anatomic and Molecular Pathology, Laboratory and Genomic Medicine and Neuropathology.
-The fellowship is a one year position accredited by the ACGME and is designed to meet the needs of trainees interested in a careers focused on the application of molecular genetic techniques to translational science and the clinical laboratory.
-For applicants interested in basic science careers, additional research years may be available through the physician scientist-training program (PSTP) within the department.
+The Molecular Genetic Pathology (MGP) fellowship program is a joint undertaking between the Divisions of Anatomic and Molecular Pathology and Laboratory and Genomic Medicine within the Department of Pathology and Immunology.
+The fellowship is accredited by the ACGME and designed to meet the needs of trainees interested in a career focused on the application of molecular genetic techniques to translational science and the clinical laboratory.

 The fellowship was approved by Accreditation Council for Graduate Medical Education (ACGME) and began July 1, 2008.

 The overall fellowship training is flexible and allows trainees to spend additional time focused on key subspecialty areas of interest within molecular diagnostics.
 Washington University School of Medicine and Barnes-Jewish Hospital provide the clinical material for the program.